jamesfinn180/dice/README.md

-# James Boilerplate Template
+# DnD Dice App

-Sets up a project with Create React App, TypeScript, Redux, SASS modules, Jest, React Testing Library, Craco for imports and ESlint and Prettier for
+Project built with Create React App, TypeScript, Redux and SASS modules.
+This app allows you to roll your dice, save important rolls for ease of use and look back over your past rolls.
+A big focus of this mobile app is design and usability.
+The amount of information needed to display for a DnD session can be large however I used animations, layouts and UX techniques to make this app both very functional and fun to use.

 ## Available Scripts